3scale-labs/3scale_ws_api_for_nodejs/README.markdown

 * Parser xml with [node-o3-fastxml](https://github.com/ajaxorg/node-o3-fastxml)

-	This module is not available in the package manager npm.
-Therefore it is necessary to go to GitHub project page and get the *. node to be placed in the path of node.
+	This module is not available in the package manager npm, so you will need to go to GitHub project page and get the *. node to be placed in the path of node.

 #### Installation